Knowing Bias, Doing Better: Mitigating Social Bias in LLMs via Know-Bias Neuron Enhancement: Experiments

 \paragraph{KnowBias preserves general language capabilities better than existing baselines.} We further evaluate the impact of debiasing on general reasoning using OpenBookQA, COPA, and ARC (Easy/Challenge).
 As shown in Table~\ref{tab:general_capabilities}, KnowBias avoids the substantial degradation of general reasoning ability frequently observed in SD, ReGiFT, PEFT, BiasEdit, and CRISPR (marked by *), and remains competitive across all three backbones.
 Concretely, KnowBias outperforms SD, a two-stage prompt-based method, and ReGiFT, a fine-tuning-based reasoning-trace approach, both of which achieve partial debiasing gains but exhibit noticeable regressions in general reasoning performance across multiple tasks.
 Because KnowBias selectively enhances a small set of know-bias neurons at inference time without retraining or modifying model parameters, it preserves the model’s original reasoning and factual competence.
 Together, Tables~\ref{tab:main_results_compact} and~\ref{tab:general_capabilities} place KnowBias on a favorable point of the fairness-utility frontier.

-\paragraph{Summary and discussion.} In sum, Tables~\ref{tab:main_results_compact} and~\ref{tab:general_capabilities} show that KnowBias achieves strong and consistent debiasing while preserving general language and reasoning capabilities, placing it on a favorable fairness-utility frontier.
+\paragraph{Summary and discussion.} In sum, Tables~\ref{tab:main_results_compact} and~\ref{tab:general_capabilities} show that KnowBias achieves strong and consistent debiasing while preserving general language and reasoning capabilities, placing it on a favorable fairness-utility frontier (results with mean $\pm$ 95\% confidence intervals for BBQ and general capability benchmarks and some additional experiments on HolisticBias~\cite{smith-etal-2022-im}, Difference Awareness~\cite{wang-etal-2025-fairness}, and Gemma-3-4B~\cite{gemmateam2025gemma3technicalreport} are in Appendix~\ref{sec:main_res}).
 A key design choice behind this behavior is that KnowBias enhances \emph{know-bias neurons} rather than suppressing or eliminating bias-correlated neurons.
 Bias neurons tend to be demographic-specific, limiting their generalization, and are often entangled with other linguistic and reasoning functions.
 As a result, zeroing out such neurons, as in CRISPR, can induce unintended regressions in general capabilities and unstable debiasing effects.
 In contrast, know-bias neurons encode abstract bias-awareness signals shared across bias types and demographics.
 Enhancing these neurons yields more stable cross-dimensional debiasing while largely preserving overall model utility.